IgorGouveia1/todolist/README.md

 # todolist

-A simple aplication created for make automated tests with cypress.
+A simple aplication created to make automated tests with cypress.